Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Introduction

-Research in HCI and CSCW shows how online health and parenting communities foster emotional expression, identity work, and peer support \cite{ammari_et_al_2018,andalibi_forte_18,andalibi_2020}.
-Studies of stay-at-home fathers and non-normative caregivers reveal that men use online forums to reframe vulnerability and caregiving as compatible with strength and responsibility \cite{ammari_et_al_2017,ammari_et_al_19,lupton2016parenting}, sometimes creating father-only spaces \cite{ammari_stayhome_dads_16}.
-Yet—with the exception of Patel et al. \cite{patel_et_al_2019}—male infertility has received little attention in social computing scholarship, despite its potential to illuminate gendered stigma, identity repair, and support-seeking.
-Building on this literature, we examine Reddit as a platform where men disclose and process infertility experiences, asking: \begin{quote} \textbf{RQ1a:} What kinds of discourse emerge in male infertility communities on Reddit? \end{quote}
+HCI and CSCW research shows how online health communities foster emotional expression, identity work, and peer support \cite{ammari_et_al_2018,andalibi_forte_18,andalibi_2020}, providing "social transition machinery" \cite{haimson_18} that helps people understand \cite{Ammari2024} and heal from trauma \cite{Randazzo2025}.
+Studies of stay-at-home fathers reveal that men use online forums to reframe vulnerability as compatible with strength \cite{ammari_et_al_2017,ammari_et_al_19,lupton2016parenting}, sometimes creating father-only spaces \cite{ammari_stayhome_dads_16}.
+Yet—except for Patel et al. \cite{patel_et_al_2019}—male infertility has received little attention in social computing scholarship.
+We therefore ask: \begin{quote} \textbf{RQ1a:} What kinds of discourse emerge in male infertility communities on Reddit? \end{quote}

-While female infertility discourse is well theorized in terms of emotional labor and peer support \cite{patel_et_al_2019}, male infertility discourse remains underexplored.
-Understanding its emotional and linguistic structures can inform platform design and peer support.
-Prior work suggests that affective and narrative strategies—such as vulnerability or mentoring—boost engagement \cite{Ammari2024,andalibi_2020}, but it is unclear which forms of self-expression are most accepted or rewarded in male infertility communities.
-We therefore also ask:
+While female infertility discourse is well theorized \cite{patel_et_al_2019}, male infertility remains underexplored.
+Understanding its emotional and linguistic structures can inform platform design, given that user retention is central to online support community health \cite{wan_et_al_20,jo_et_al_23}.
+Prior work suggests affective strategies—sharing vulnerability, mentoring, identity reconstruction—boost engagement \cite{Ammari2024,andalibi_2020,vermeeren2025haunting}, but it is unclear which forms of self-expression are most rewarded in male infertility communities.
+Addressing this lack of clarity regarding male-centric support, we ask: \begin{quote} \textbf{RQ1b}: What types of discourse and user attributes lead to higher engagement in male infertility communities? \end{quote}